On July 7, 2021, the federal government announced that the Pay Equity Act (the “Act”) will come into force on August 31, 2021.

 Employers have now been provided with a concrete date on which the three-year clock begins to run.
 The legislative and regulatory requirements are numerous and detailed, and employers need to be familiar with their obligations.

-Raquel Chisholm, a partner at Emond Harnden who specializes in pay equity issues, will be hosting a pay equity webinar alongside Pay Equity Consultant Sandra Haydon on September 16, 2021.
-We invite employers looking for guidance regarding their obligations and what they should be doing now in order to meet the requirements to keep an eye on communications from our firm for further details.
+Raquel Chisholm, a partner at Emond Harnden who specializes in pay equity issues, hosted a pay equity webinar alongside Pay Equity Consultant Sandra Haydon on September 16, 2021.
+We invite employers looking for guidance regarding their obligations and what they should be doing now in order to meet the requirements to watch the recording of the webinar HERE.

 We also note that the Canadian Human Rights Commission’s website has a Pay Equity section with resources that may be of assistance to employers.